bjcosta/landscaping/plants/README.md

   We need a row of trees planted in the chicken run that ideally have a narrow base, are tall and have leaves high up.
 Some examples are plams or bananas.

-  The neighbouring property on the west have built a large deck that looks into our backyard.
+  The neighboring property on the west have built a large deck that looks into our backyard.
 The goal of these is to provide some privacy.
 We shouldn't make trees too tall that will block their view, but ideally grow such that the leaves block to the top of our roof.

   Available space (for each plant):
   * Ideally: ? wide, 5m high TODO need to model accuratly deck height and measure thi view.